alan-turing-institute/ModMon/docs/installation.md

 * Submitted models to be stored in the user's home directory at `$HOME/modmon/models`.
 * Reports to be stored in the user's home directory at `$HOME/modmon/reports`.

 To change the default values you should copy [modmon/config/defaults.ini](../modmon/config/defaults.ini) to the file `$HOME/.modmon.ini`, where `$HOME` is the path to your home directory.
+You can then edit the file in your home directory as you wish.

 ## Setup ModMon Database